evangelosmourkas/Spatial-overlap-and-random-sqkm-selection/README.md

 ```
 Note: nncluster() function works best if provided equal data points to determine the overlap from.
 Thus we randomly select 5000 data points from the human and bird population data.
 Remember that our currently our human and bird data corresponds to coordinates within the 100 squares we selected earlier.
 5000 point coordinates should be an even representation of both datasets.

-## Calculating overlap.
+## Calculating spatial overlap of population 1 (human) and population 2 (wild bird) distributions.
 The calculated value in the end is referred to the paper as the _proximity to urbanisation_ score
 ```
 set.seed(2022)
 spess <- c(NA)